ZipString Shark Tank Net Worth-What Happen To ZipString The Shark Tank Pitch?

 The Sharks loved the product and Kevin and Robert invested in it, allowing it to reach all American homes.
 The details of the deal are that both Kevin O’Leary and Robert Herjavec invested $100k in ZipString for 20% equity.

-After the episode aired, ZipString had over 100,000 visitors to their website and sold out of product within minutes.
+After the episode aired, ZipString had over 100,000 visitors to their website and sold out of products within minutes.
 ZipString is still in business today, having launched in 2021 and becoming popular on social media platforms shortly after.

 What Happen To ZipString After The Shark Tank Pitch?